afids/afids-data/README.md

 ## An important note on data imaging data license:

 We release our anatomical landmark annotaitons under the Attribution 4.0 International (CC BY 4.0) license, available in `DERIVATIVE_DATA_USE_AGREEMENT.txt` at the dataset level.
 However, the HCP and OASIS-1 imaging data are protected by a data usage agreement (DUA).
-If users wish to access this imaging data, they must accept DUAs which we make availible in the `IMAGING_DATA_USE_AGREEMENT.md`, at dataset level.
-Specific instructions for accepting DUA is at the level of each dataset.
+If users wish to access this imaging data, they must accept DUAs which we make availible in the `IMAGING_DATA_USE_AGREEMENT.md` file by following specific instructions at the level of each dataset.